TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/README.txt

 idlelib kila IDLE developers na curious users.

-IDLELIB FILES lists files alphabetically by category, with a short description of each.
+IDLELIB FILES lists files alphabetically by category, ukijumuisha a short description of each.

-IDLE MENU show the menu tree, annotated with the module or module object that implements the corresponding function.
+IDLE MENU show the menu tree, annotated ukijumuisha the module or module object that implements the corresponding function.

 This file ni descriptive, sio prescriptive, na may have errors